 - Office of Privacy Commissioner.
 On the Record.
 A Practical Guide to Health Information Privacy.
 New Zealand.
 2011.

 - Personal Data Protection Commission.
 A History and Theory of Informed Consent.
 New York: Oxford University Press.
 1986

 - Principles of Biomedical Ethics.
 New York: Oxford University Press 1994.

-- Policies, guidelines & procedures and other relevant information released by eHR Office for participating in eHRSS.
+- Policies, guidelines & procedures and other relevant information released by the eHR Office for participating in eHRSS

-- Reference from the Office of the Privacy Commissioner for Personal Data (PCPD).
+- References from the Office of the Privacy Commissioner for Personal Data (PCPD)

 2. Substitute decision maker (SDM) arrangement for electronic health record (eHR) sharing

-Healthcare recipient under 16, or aged 16 or above and who is of any of the following, an eligible SDM can act on the person's behalf at the person's best interest on the following relevant occasions: giving joining consent and sharing consent, renewal or revocation of a sharing consent and request for withdrawal of participation in Electronic Health Record Sharing System ("eHRSS" or "the System").
+Healthcare recipient under 16, or aged 16 or above and who is of any of the following, an eligible SDM can act on the person’s behalf at the person’s best interest on the following relevant occasions: giving joining consent and sharing consent, renewal or revocation of a sharing consent and request for withdrawal of participation in eHRSS.

 |Persons incapable of giving consent||Persons who may act as SDM|

 |(a) A minor (below 16 years old)||